brunolapastina/jonc/README.md

 ## Acknowledgments

 - [**Andrzej Krzemienski**](https://akrzemi1.wordpress.com) for building this amazing [Compile-time string concatenation library](https://github.com/akrzemi1/static_string) fully explained in [this article](https://akrzemi1.wordpress.com/2017/06/28/compile-time-string-concatenation/).
-Whith this library I was able to eliminate all the runtime overhead of dynamically building the method signatures.
+With this library I was able to eliminate all the runtime overhead of dynamically building the method signatures.